We Grow : Empowering the Community of Englewood

 Spark Ventures has contributed to We Grow’s mission by supporting impactful programs such as:

-- Kids on the Move Summer Camp: Thirty children ages 6-12 participated in summer programming that gave them a chance to get outside, learn, explore, get active, and build new friendships in a loving, joyful space after months of isolation due to COVID and safety concerns in the neighborhood.
+- Kids on the Move Summer Camp: Thirty children ages 6-12 participated in summer programming that gave them a chance to get outside, learn, explore, get active, and build new friendships in a safe, joyful, and intellectually stimulating place after months of isolation due to COVID and safety concerns in the neighborhood.
 The camp’s activities were designed to strengthen the childrens’ physical, mental, and emotional growth as well as to expand their world.

 - The Spark Computer Lab: There was a great need to bridge the digital divide in Englewood given that 70% of its residents don’t have an internet connection in their homes.
 Thanks to a few of Spark’s generous supporters, there is a new computer lab on the Peace Campus which is providing a space for students to receive educational support.
 It is also available to teens and adults who are continuing their education and searching for employment.